Scandinavian-Polish Chamber of Commerce (SPCC)

 § 1

-1. Scandinavian-Polish Chamber of Commerce, hereinafter referred to as the Chamber, Is an independent business organization representing the economic interests of its members as regards their business activities
+1. Scandinavian-Polish Chamber of Commerce, hereinafter referred to as the Chamber, is an economic self-government organization representing the economic interests of its members associated therewith, in the scope of their business operations.

-3. The Chamber is organized under the Chambers of Commerce Act of 30 of May 1989 (Journal of Laws No. 35, item 195, as amended) and these Articles of Association.
+3. The Chamber acts pursuant to the Act on Chambers of Commerce of 30 May 1989 (Journal of Laws No. 35 item 195 with subsequent amendments) and the present Statutes.

 § 2

-2. The Chamber shall operate within and beyond the territory of the Republic of Poland.
+2. The Chamber operates within the territory of the Republic of Poland and abroad.

 § 3

-The Chamber shall become a legal personality upon its registration in the Register of Chambers of Commerce.
+The Chamber acquires legal personality upon the date of its entry to the Register of Chambers of Commerce.

 § 4

-The Chamber shall use a seal with the inscription:
+The Chamber uses a seal with the following inscription:

 - in Polish: SKANDYNAWSKO-POLSKA IZBA GOSPODARCZA